dashingsoft/pyarmor/docs/tutorial/obfuscation.rst

     $ pyarmor gen --enable-jit --mix-str --assert-call --private foo.py

-Using :option:`--enable-jit` tells Pyarmor processes some sentensive data by ``c`` function generated in runtime.
+Using :option:`--enable-jit` tells Pyarmor processes some sensitive data by ``c`` function generated in runtime.

 Using :option:`--mix-str` [#]_ could mix the string constant (length > 8) in the scripts.